tin-cat/spacecolors/README.md

 ## For contributors
 The colors are stored in the spaceBodiesColors.php file as a PHP array.
 To generate the spaceBodiesColors.css file, run the generateSpaceBodiesColorsCss.php PHP script.
 Do not change the spaceBodiesColors.css.
 Here's how it works:

-##spaceBodiesColors.php## <- Edit this file if you want to change any colors.
+* **spaceBodiesColors.php** Edit this file if you want to change any colors.
-##generateSpaceBodiesColorsCss.php## <- Run this PHP script to generate the spaceBodiesColors.css CSS file (example: '`php -q generateSpaceBodiesColorsCss.php`')
+* **generateSpaceBodiesColorsCss.php** Run this PHP script to generate the spaceBodiesColors.css CSS file (example: '`php -q generateSpaceBodiesColorsCss.php`')
-##spaceBodiesColors.css## <- This is the generated file you can use in your web projects.
+* **spaceBodiesColors.css** This is the generated file you can use in your web projects.

 # References